Alexpert/Chroma/documents/code-generation.md

 - **Evaluator budgets** (`MaxLoopIterations`, `MaxFunctionCalls`, `MaxCallDepth`) are unchanged.
 They stop a runaway scene before compilation, and they are the real backstop.
-- **Generated source size** replaces `MaxInstructions` as the thing a huge scene runs into.
-  Dedup makes it track *distinct shapes* rather than primitive count, which is what keeps a loop-generated scene cheap; a scene of thousands of genuinely different solids is bounded by driver compile time instead, and that is a limit worth measuring rather than guessing.
+- **The driver's instruction ceiling** replaces `MaxInstructions` as the thing a huge scene runs into, and it has now been measured rather than guessed: about 65,000 instructions in the flattened program, which `scenes/chess-full.chroma` reaches -- it is kept in the repository precisely because it does not compile.
+Roughly sixteen turned pieces is where the wall stands;
+  `scenes/chess-half.chroma` is the same set cut down to a position that fits.
+  What the driver counts is instructions *after* it has inlined every call and unrolled every constant-bound loop, so generated line count is only a rough guide to it — and sharing a body between identical solids, which was tried, cuts the source by 29% and the ceiling by almost nothing, because the inliner puts the copies back.
+The full account, including the compute and OpenGL 4.6 attempts and what each measured, is in [gpu-backends.md](gpu-backends.md).
 - **`MAX_SHADOW_STEPS`** stays a hand-written constant: it is a quality knob, not a capacity one.